-Rachel L. Partain is Of Counsel to Caplin & Drysdale where her practice focuses on representing high-net-worth individuals (HNWIs), corporations, and TEFRA and other partnerships in complex federal and state tax controversy and litigation matters.
+Rachel L. Partain is a Member of Caplin & Drysdale, where her practice focuses on representing high-net-worth individuals (HNWIs), corporations, and TEFRA and other partnerships in complex federal and state tax controversy and litigation matters.

 In the tax controversy arena, Ms. Partain provides skilled counsel to clients involved in examinations, appeals, tax and bankruptcy litigation, collections, compliance reviews, and internal investigations.
 Moreover, she partners with clients to develop policies and procedures that help reduce their risks and enhance their business operations.

 Ms. Partain routinely appears before the Internal Revenue Service, the Department of Justice, and other government regulators to advocate for her clients' best interests.
 Notable representations include:

 - handling Appeals and Tax Court proceedings involving Schedule C deductions and the civil fraud penalty;

 - terminating a New York state franchise tax audit relating to whether a corporation was "doing business" in the state; and

 - resolving a tax-exempt bond examination with no changes.